Chocolate haupia pie

 Chocolate haupia pie is a dish of Hawaiian cuisine.

-It is made with a haupia layer on top, then a chocolate pudding layer, all over a pie crust.
+It is made with a chocolate pudding layer inside of a pie crust, topped with a layer of haupia, and then finally a layer of whipped cream.
+It was popularized by Ted's Bakery on the North Shore of O'ahu beginning in the late 1980s.

 Background

-Cacao has been grown on Hawaii for decades and recently chocolate has been produced commercially.
-Haupia has been a traditional dish on Hawaii.
+Cacao has been grown on Hawaii for decades, and recently chocolate has been produced commercially there.
+Haupia is a traditional dish on Hawaii.

 Preparation

 The base of the pie typically consists of a baked crust.
 The top layer of the pie is haupia, made by cooking a mixture of coconut milk, water, sugar, and cornstarch until it thickens to a smooth, pudding-like consistency.

 The bottom layer introduces chocolate, made by melting semi-sweet chocolate chips with coconut milk.
 This chocolate mixture is combined with the remaining haupia and poured on the pie crust.
 Once the pie is assembled, it is refrigerated to allow both the haupia and chocolate layers to set.

 The pie is typically finished with a layer of whipped cream, made by whipping heavy cream with sugar until it forms soft peaks.